 I want you to have the best earbuds possible for your money so if I think something has issues I’m going to let people know.
 Top tip, numerous tech and review sites have relationships with a lot of these companies and really hold of on negativity where it is actually, in many cases.

 Audiophile On will always take the side of the readers even if that paints us in a bad light with brands.
 This site is for the benefit of the readers and not those companies.
 If a company want a positive review, them make a good wireless earphone….its that simple.

-Now onto why many true wireless earphones suck it really comes down to size.
+Now onto why many true wireless earphones suck.
+It really comes down to size.
 Companies are trying to fit a whole lot of tech in a very small space and in doing so are running into issues.
-Just know for the most part you will get much better sounding, fitting and performing bluetooth earphones if you go for a neckband style models Unfortunately, we are at the early stages of this type of product and we do expect it to advance rapidly over the next few years but for now be careful when making your purchase
+Just know, for the most part, you will get much better sounding, fitting and performing bluetooth earphones if you go for a neckband style models.
+Unfortunately, we are still at the early stages of this type of product and we do expect it to advance rapidly over the next few years but for now be careful when making your purchase

-Things to consider when buying truly wireless earphones and earbuds
+Things to consider when buying true wireless earbuds and earphones

 Ok so there are a few areas that really stand out when buying this type of earphones.
 None of the earphones I have tested to date are perfect but if you can find a good balance in these areas you should have a very good user experience.

 SIze & Comfort

 First of all you want something that fits.
 A lot of true wireless earbuds are massive and barley fit inside the ear.
 Apple got this right on the Airpods by hanging the battery and receivers from that weird looking pole that hangs down from your ears.
 Other companies for some reason decided to build outwards and that meant wide profiles and poor balance.
 Overly bulky earphones will be hard to fit, especially if you have small ears and the distribution of the weight at the back end makes them kind of hard to keep in place if you are doing anything more strenuous than sitting still.